Now Offering Moderna, JJ, Pfizer Bivalent Vaccines for Adults & Kids 5 and Older

 Caregivers should feel free to lean on a patient's cancer care team, both for everyday help and to craft solutions that fit the patient's needs, Kamal said.

-“I would just remind caregivers that the oncology team has access to lots of resources that can be helpful in terms of the caregiver at home,” he said.
-“For example, home health aides or social workers or meal delivery, all those are well within the toolbox of oncology teams.
-Caregivers shouldn't feel shy to ask for that type of help, even if they think that help is not directly related to the cancer.”
+"I would just remind caregivers that the oncology team has access to lots of resources that can be helpful in terms of the caregiver at home,"he said.
+"For example, home health aides or social workers or meal delivery, all those are well within the toolbox of oncology teams.
+Caregivers shouldn't feel shy to ask for that type of help, even if they think that help is not directly related to the cancer."

 It also can be very difficult to get people with moderate or severe dementia to regular chemotherapy appointments, Kamal said -- getting them bathed and dressed and fed, driving them to the clinic, dropping them off at the front, worrying as you park if they'll wander off.